 - Taenia solium (pork tapeworm) and Taenia saginata (beef tapeworm) are intestinal cestodes.

-- Cysticercosis including neurocysticercosis is main concern of these tapeworm infections, caused by Taenia solium.
+- Cysticercosis including neurocysticercosis is the main concern of these tapeworm infections, caused by Taenia solium.

 - Life cycle: additional details in CDC illustration.

-- Eggs or gravid proglottids are passed in stool.
+- Eggs or gravid proglottids are passed in the stool.

 - Pigs ingest contaminated vegetation, and oncospheres hatch in the intestine.